bradrn/Conkey/Keys.md

 | `i` | ↢ |

 (Althogh this dead key appears to be set up properly, it does not work correctly on my computer.
-If anyone else has the same problem, please (submit a new issue)[https://github.com/bradrn/Conkey/issues/new].)
+If anyone else has the same problem, please [submit a new issue](https://github.com/bradrn/Conkey/issues/new).)

 ### Haskell unicode symbols